Want to learn how your city can access Citymart's database?

 For projects focused on a reduction in carbon emissions, Citymart’s solutions algorithm yields dozens of different approaches, from sustainability consulting to wastewater treatment.
 In the chart below, we’ve categorized such solutions into broad groups.
 Though some groups are much bigger than others, we present users with a wide range of solution types so that they can get an idea of the different approaches available.

-Scrolling through the Citymart Opportunity Builder, which shows users all of their relevant solutions, a city user might pick out three particularly interesting solutions: LED lighting, sustainable building, and car sharing.
+Citymart's Solutions Explorer shows users all of their relevant solutions, a city user might pick out three particularly interesting solutions: LED lighting, sustainable building, and car sharing.
 Let’s take a look at some of these solutions!

 Approaching carbon emissions in three different ways